laravel/docs/events.md

 <a name="generating-events-and-listeners"></a>
 ### Generating Events & Listeners

 Of course, manually creating the files for each event and listener is cumbersome.
 Instead, add listeners and events to your `EventServiceProvider` and use the `event:generate` command.
 This command will generate any events or listeners that are listed in your `EventServiceProvider`.
-Of course, events and listeners that already exist will be left untouched:
+Events and listeners that already exist will be left untouched:

     php artisan event:generate